wcarc-on/wcarc-site/regulations.md

 **RAC Bulletin 2012-023E - Distracted Driving in Ontario - 2012-04-17**

-On April 16 the MTO posted a regulatory notice proposing a change to Ontario Regulation # 366/09 (Display Screens and Hand-Held Devices) that would Extend the current exemption for licenced amateur radio operators for an additional five years.
+On April 16 the MTO posted a regulatory notice proposing a change to Ontario Regulation # 366/09 (Display Screens and Hand-Held Devices) that would Extend the current exemption for licensed amateur radio operators for an additional five years.

 As you know, the exemption was due to expire at the end of this calendar year, and Radio Amateurs of Canada has been lobbying for a permanent exemption since this regulation was introduced back in 2009.
 We will be providing comments to the Road User Safety Branch of MTO on this issue and will continue to press for a permanent exemption.
 That said, a 5-year extension is certainly welcome at this point but is not the ultimate resolution that we have been seeking.